netg5/airport-management/README.md

-# Flight reservation
+# Airport management
-Flight reservation application based on the microservice architecture which allows to add passenger, aircraft and route, reserve flight and see all tickets for a particular passenger.
+Airport management application based on the microservice architecture which allows to prform airport administration, flight reservation and all the data processing.

 ## Technologies
 * Java 11